MaanAlHababi/fullstack-roadmap-series/code-challenges/lesson-3/challenge-4-solution.md

 The code above is invalid because it contains semi-colons `;` in the wrong places.

-When creating objects, you need to place a comma after each object, NOT a semi-colon.
+When creating objects, you need to place a comma after each of the object's properties, NOT a semi-colon.

 Here is the fixed program that will properly run in your Console.